 “Michael Sullivan grew up on Toronto Island where he discovered flying disc sports in 1978.
 By age sixteen, he was the overall Canadian Open Champion.
 Driven to win, ‘Sully’ was renowned for using superb driving form and power to master a disc golf course.
 His record includes several World’s top five finishes, World Doubles titles, and the World Games silver medal.
 As an athlete and as a successful businessman, he exemplifies professionalism.
 Michael’s love of the game is reflected in his generous contributions towards disc sports in Ontario.
 He will always be a great player and friend of disc golf.”

 Disc Golf Events and Timeline in Canada.

-1980 – The first 18 disc golf pole hole course is designed and installed on Wards Island, Toronto, ON.
-Next course, 9 holes on Pender Island, BC.
-In 1976, Winskill Park, Tsawwassen, BC, installed a 9 hole disc golf course with disc golf holes that were homemade by locals.
+1980–The first official 18 disc golf pole hole course is designed and installed on Toronto ‘Wards’ Island, Toronto, ON.
+Next course was a 9 hole on Pender Island, BC.
+In 1976, Winskill Park, Tsawwassen, BC, installed a 9 hole disc golf course with disc golf holes homemade by locals.
 In the 1990s they were replaced with official Mach II pole holes.

 Disc Golf Hall of Fame.

 1993 Vanessa Chambers | Dave Dunipace | Ed Headrick | Tom Monroe | Jim Palmeri | Dan Roddick | Ted Smethers